EmreDay1/NET.jl/README.md

 This is the last type of Onsager relations.
 It is another spesific type of Onsager Relations which considers a time based gradient rather than a distance based gradient.

-###### Important Note
-The 2D matrices can be multiplied with a 3D matricie if the first 2 dimensions are the same because in that case the first two dimensions of the 3D matricie are treated as a 2D matricie and the third dim is depth so each depth is considered as a 2D matricie and the amount of depth is the amount of 2D matricie multiplication done.
-Below is the time spesific 3D matricie based function for time dependent Onsager calculation.

 ```julia
 function compute_time_dependent_fluxes(L::TimeDependentOnsagerMatrix, F::Array{Float64, 2})